Westport to Clifden:101 miles / 3 hours 15 minutes at 30mph

 Pop into Gaynor’s pub in Leenane and you might find that it looks a little familiar.
 That’s because it had a starring role in the movie adaptation of John B Keane’s The Field, as the haunt of one Bull McCabe.
 It wasn’t just Keane who was mesmerised by this spot; director and screenwriter of In Bruges, Martin McDonagh’s trilogy of plays – the most famous of which is The Beauty Queen of Leenane – was also inspired by this landscape.

-One of only three fjords in Ireland, Killary is nature’s playground.
+One of only three fjords in Ireland (and the only one on the Wild Atlantic Way) Killary is nature’s playground.
 Anyone looking to chill out, head for the

-Delphi Mountain Resort.
-For those who like an adrenaline rush, on the other hand, the Connemara Adventure Tours offer canoeing, gorge walking and archery.
+Delphi Adventure Resort.
+For those who like an adrenaline rush, on the other hand, Connemara Adventure Tours offers canoeing, gorge walking and archery.

 Boasting scenery and, indeed, geography not found anywhere in Ireland, you can always take a guided walk along the Famine Trail, which snakes along the banks of the fjord.
 Onwards now, and your next destination is

 Letterfrack to Clifden